 This course builds on the skills learned in Cast Glass.
 Advanced students, in addition to trying new techniques, may pursue self-directed projects.
+Prerequisite(s): DGL 140

-DGL 242 INTERMEDIATE GLASSBLOWING
+DGL 242 INTERMEDIATE GLASS BLOWING

-The purpose of this course is to further develop the basic skills and techniques needed to make a blown-glass form.
+The purpose of this course is to further develop the basic skills and techniques needed to make a blownglass form.
 Primary skills are reviewed; additional techniques and projects are explored.
+Prerequisite(s): DGL 142